mozilla-services/heka-docs/source/architecture/extending.rst

     * Apply a type assertion to the passed `interface{}` argument to verify that you have indeed been passed an output data object of the same type as those created by `MakeOutputData`.
-    * Extract information as needed from output data object and perform actual write operation.
+    * Extract information as needed from output data object and perform the write operation.
     * Zero the output data object, if necessary.
     * Return either an appropriate error code or nil if the write was